mikedido/coronavirus-tracker/README.md

  ## Data
  The data of coronavirus are retrieve from the api of the github project : https://github.com/ExpDev07/coronavirus-tracker-api

+ This API used the data from : jhu - https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

  ## The map
  The used map are the same used on d3dataviz.
 Visit the website : https://www.datavis.fr/index.php?page=map-improve